carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 salmon
 kallisto
 ~~~
-{: .source}
+{: .output}

 > ## Channel.fromList vs Channel.of
 > In the above example the channel has two elements.
-If you has used the Channel.of(list) it would have  contained only 1 element `[salmon, kallisto]` and any operator or process using the channel would run once .
+If you has used the Channel.of(list) it would have  contained only 1 element `[salmon, kallisto]` and any operator or process using the channel would run once.
 {: .callout}

+fixme add exercise to get learner to create queue and value channels

 ### fromPath

 The previous channel factories methods dealt with sending one or more values.
 A special channel factory method `fromPath` is used when dealing with files.

-The `fromPath` factory method create a **queue channel** emitting one or more files matching the pattern specifying the location of files.
-This pattern can be the location of a single file or a glob pattern that matches multiple files or directories.
-The location of the file should be specified as a relative path to the location of nextflow script you are running.
+The `fromPath` factory method create a **queue channel** emitting one or more files matching a pattern that specifies the file path.
+This pattern can be the location of a single file or a pattern that matches multiple files or directories.

+**The location of the file should be specified as a relative path to the location of nextflow script you are running**.

-The script below creates a channel with a single file as its' content.
+The script below creates a queue channel with a single file as its' content.

 ~~~
 ch = Channel.fromPath( 'data/yeast/reads/ref1_2.fq.gz' )